waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/1-sprint-1-prototype.md

 ### Required Data Processing

-Replace this text with a description of how the data will be processed to achieve the desired output(s) - any processes / formulae?
+The volunteer table will be updated when a user signs up and un signs up from a task, updating the data in the database.

 ---